KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

 Cooked controls perform best on ships that do not rely heavily on control surfaces, have medium levels of torque, and are structurally stable.
-You can improve the control by placing the ship's root part or control part close to the center of mass (preferablly both).
+You can improve the control by placing the ship's root part or control part close to the center of mass (preferably both).
 Adding struts to critical joints (like decouplers) or installing a mod like Kerbal Joint Reinforcement will also help.

 But because of the impossibility of finding one setting that is universally